 This is especially useful for making characters speak because you have to move your character’s mouth to repeated positions depending on the phonemes it describes while speaking.

-This can be done easily just using a combination of keyframes and exported canvases.
+This can be done easily just using a combination of Keyframe and exported canvases.

 Our goal is to record some sort of animation and reuse it later.
 This can be done using keyframes.
 If you create some keyframes at the beginning of your animation you can reuse these “poses” at a later point in time just by duplicating the keyframes at another time position.
 To do that just do following: